 Unlike spermicide, ContraGel does not kill sperm.
 So how does it work?

 ContraGel is interdependent with the barrier contraceptive it is applied to.
 The ingredient methyl cellulose gives ContraGel is thick viscous consistency, and when applied to the barrier contraceptive it creates a second physical barrier to prevent sperm from entering the cervix.

-ContraGel also effects the PH level of the vagina, creating an inhospitable environment for sperm.
-Vaginal PH is critical to allowing sperm to travel up into the cervix and ContraGel alters the PH of the vagina so sperm can not survive
+ContraGel also effects the PH level of the vagina.
+Vaginal PH is critical to allowing sperm to travel up into the cervix.
+ContraGel alters the PH of the vagina and creates an inhospitable environment for sperm.

 Ready to feel fantastic?
 Why not try these products: